The 5 Best Inversion Tables for Back Pain & Sciatica

 We also highly recommend the Innova ITM4800 Advanced Heat and Massage Inversion Table, which boosts your blood circulation even more while you invert – through the heat and massage options!

-While all of the Ironman Inversion Tables are good, the Ironman IFT 4000 Infrared Inversion table is the best model, thanks to its amazing infrared therapy technology.
+While all of the Innova Inversion Tables are good, the ITM5900 is the best model, thanks to its heat & vibration massage pad located at the lumbar area.

-Infrared heat loosens and relaxes your muscles while you decompress your lumbar spine.
+The heat and massage loosen and relax your muscles while you decompress your spine.

 It is a proven drug-free back pain reliever, and if you don’t have an infrared heating pad at your home, you’re really missing out.